jackdenkin1374/3160-group-4-KKC/README.md

 * AvgDriverRating averages the overall rating of a single driver.
 * AvgRestaurantRating averages the overall rating of a single restaurant.

-# Web/App Implementation (Optional) or Description of Future Work
+# Future Work

+We plan to build a simple web interface via github static pages to simulate gathering data about certain ratings of this restaurant or driver.

 # MySQL dump